 Recognizing the impact that even a single night of sleep loss can have on your life highlights the importance of adequate rest.
 Between work, fun and responsibilities, it can be difficult to prioritize sleep, yet not doing so can wreak havoc in all aspects of your life, straining relationships with family, reducing productivity at work, causing disease, and even shortening your lifespan.
 When you are rested, you look better to others, you physically feel better and your mind is sharper.

 Learn ways to improve your sleep quality and duration.
 Often referred to as “sleep hygiene,” simple changes like scheduling adequate time to sleep, shutting off electronics, getting exercise, going to bed and waking at regular times, eating healthy, and making your bedroom comfortable can all make a difference.
-Our website has many articles on healthy sleep if you are looking for ways to boost your rest!
+Our website has many articles on healthy sleep and finding the best mattress for your lifestyle if you are looking for ways to boost your rest!